Ronald A. Malt: Education

 Ronald A. Malt earned a bachelor's degree from Washington University in St. Louis before graduating from Harvard Medical School in 1955.
 Initially interested in psychiatry, an experience in William McDermott's operating room as a medical student persuaded him to elect surgery as his calling.
-Dr. Malt went on to pursue full-time research training at the Massachusetts Institute of Technology.
+Malt went on to pursue full-time research training at the Massachusetts Institute of Technology.

 Career

-Dr. Malt accepted an internship at Massachusetts General Hospital in 1955.
-Although influenced by a number of surgeons during his training there, the most notable was Edward D. Churchill, who had developed a residency program following World War II boasting a plethora of surgeons.
-Before returning to the surgical residency program at MGH in 1958, which he finished as Chief Resident in 1961-62, Dr. Malt completed his military service requirement in the laboratories of the School of Naval Aviation in Pensacola, Florida.
+Malt accepted an internship at Massachusetts General Hospital in 1955.
+Although influenced by a number of surgeons during his training there, the most notable was Dr Edward D. Churchill 1896-1972, who had developed a residency program following World War II boasting a plethora of surgeons.
+Before returning to the surgical residency program at MGH in 1958, which he finished as Chief Resident in 1961-62, Malt completed his military service requirement in the laboratories of the School of Naval Aviation in Pensacola, Florida.

-Following in the footsteps of Dr. Churchill, Dr. Malt focused his efforts on clinical surgery and advancing medicine in the laboratory for the bulk of his career.
+Following in the footsteps of Churchill, Malt focused his efforts on clinical surgery and advancing medicine in the laboratory for the bulk of his career.
 He established a lab upon his return to MGH, which focused on compensatory hypertrophy/hyperplasia of the kidney, liver, and bowel.

-Dr. Malt was named Chief of Gastroenterology at MGH in 1970, Visiting Surgeon in 1972 and Professor of Surgery at Harvard Medical School in 1975.
+Malt was named Chief of Gastroenterology at MGH in 1970, Visiting Surgeon in 1972 and Professor of Surgery at Harvard Medical School in 1975.

 He also wrote The Practice of Surgery, co-edited the Oxford Textbook of Surgery and was an associate editor at The New England Journal of Medicine.